neptune-ai/docs/docs/getting-started/quick-starts/how-to-organize-experiments.rst

 Now that you know how to keep track of experiments and organize them you can:

 - See |how to log other objects and monitor training in Neptune|
-- See |how to connect Neptune to your codebase|
+- See :ref:`how to connect Neptune to your codebase <how-to-connect-neptune-to-your-codebase>`
-- |Check our integrations| with other frameworks
+- :ref:`Check our integrations <integrations-index>` with other frameworks

+Other useful articles:

+- |Machine Learning Experiment Management: How to Organize Your Model Development Process|
+- |How to Set Up Continuous Integration for Machine Learning with Github Actions and Neptune: Step by Step Guide|
+- |How to Track Hyperparameters of Machine Learning Models|
+- |Explainable and Reproducible Machine Learning Model Development with DALEX and Neptune|

 Full script
 -----------